joao-lino/focustempo/README.md

 ## How to run

 The timer can be run [online](https://joao-lino.github.io/focustempo/) or locally.
-To run it locally, simply download this repository and open the **`index.html`** file in your preferred browser.
+To run it locally, simply download this repository, extract the compressed file, and open the **`index.html`** file in your preferred browser.

 ## License